mc-hamster/yado/README.md

 4. Planned
  1. RFID Card support

+## JSON REST

+1. /json/sensors
+ 1. Return state of the sensors
+2. /json/digest/new
+ 1. Generate a new server digest and associated time

 ## To build code:

 1. Install Arduino IDE (It's a horrible environment, but the best for ESP8266): http://arduino.cc